mui/material-ui/docs/data/joy/components/typography/typography.md

 ### Remove built-in scale

-If you want to start fresh with your own typography scale, provides `undefined` as a value to the built-in typography keys:
+If you want to start fresh with your own typographic scale, assign an `undefined` value to the built-in typography keys:

 ```js
 extendTheme({